oli-ctrl/bsqmg-yoinked/gs/creating_a_project.md

 ## Updating dependencies in qpm.json and adding codegen

-It is recommended you update your beatsaber-hook to a version that is suited best for the current game version (1.19.0) Codegen allows you to interface with the game's code.
+It is recommended you update your `beatsaber-hook` to a version that is suited best for the current game version (1.19.0) - `codegen` is a library allows you to interface with the game's code.

 ```powershell
 qpm-rust dependency add beatsaber-hook -v >=3.6.7